scriptoshi/livewire-2fa/README.md

 ## Configuration

-The package comes with sensible defaults, but you can customize it via the `config/two-factor-auth.php` file:
+The package comes with sensible defaults, but you can customize it using the corresponding `.env` variables.

 ```php
 return [